Neonatal Meningitis – Medical Malpractice Lawyer

 - Bedford H, de Louvois J, Halket S, et al. (2001)0 Meningitis in infancy in England and Wales: follow up at age 5 years.
 British Medical Journal 323(7312):533-36.

 - Heath, P.T., Yusoff, N.K.N., Baker, C.J.
 (2003) Neonatal meningitis.
 Archives of Disease in Childhood Fetal and Neonatal Edition 88:F173.

 - Lee, W.S., Puthucheary, S.D., Omar, A. (1999) Salmonella meningitis and its complications in infants.
 Journal of Paediatrics and Child Health 35(4):379-382.

-Fitzgerald & Fitzgerald has successfully handled hundreds of birth injury malpractice cases, including cases involving meningitis.
-If you would like a free consultation regarding your infant’s injuries, please contact Fitzgerald & Fitzgerald.
+The Fitzgerald Law Firm has successfully handled hundreds of birth injury malpractice cases, including cases involving meningitis.
+If you would like a free consultation regarding your infant’s injuries, please contact The Fitzgerald Law Firm.
 You may call toll-free at 1-800-323-9900 or submit the firm’s online contact form.